unstacked-labs/genkit-rshow-starter/instructions.md

 );
 ```

-Negative
-: **Important**: Tools are functions that the AI can call autonomously to gather information.
+Note: **Important**: Tools are functions that the AI can call autonomously to gather information.
 The AI decides when and how to use them based on the tool's description.

 ---